Illini and Saluki: Equipment

+A typical Illini or Saluki consists of one Siemens Charger locomotive and seven Superliner coaches.

+Since the early 2010s, CN has required that Amtrak trains on the Chicago–Carbondale route have 32 axles (one locomotive and seven passenger cars) in order to properly trigger grade crossing detection devices on the route.
+Trains typically had several Amfleet or Horizon Fleet passenger cars; unoccupied Heritage Fleet dining cars and baggage cars, then later Viewliner II baggage cars, were used to meet the axle count.
+In 2020, CN began requiring Amtrak to use trains with seven bilevel Superliner cars, rather than less-heavy single-level equipment.
+This meant that 14 Superliners required for the Illini and Saluki could not be used for long-distance trains.

+In October 2024, Amtrak was awarded a $59 million federal grant to install shunt enhancer devices on its locomotives and cab cars to remove this requirement.
+When completed, this will allow single-level equipment to again be assigned to the route, freeing up the Superliners for other trains.

 Route

 The Illini and Saluki operates over the Canadian National Railway, successor to the Illinois Central.
 The route is 309 mi long.

 The Chicago Region Environmental and Transportation Efficiency Program (CREATE) is in the preliminary design phase for the Grand Crossing Project.
 This project will reroute the Illini, Saluki, and City of New Orleans trains from Canadian National Railway's tracks to Norfolk Southern's Chicago Line in the Greater Grand Crossing neighborhood in Chicago.
 This will eliminate a time-consuming switchback on the St. Charles Air Line into Chicago Union Station.